blacklightpy/vaultofknowledge/Problems with ISKCON and its founder Prabhupada.md

 > **_Abodha-jāto._ He is a rascal, fool.
 He does not know what is his interest.
 He does not know that by nature's law,**

-"Rascal"?
+<strike>"Rascal"?
 Just because they work?
-This is way out of control.
+This is way out of control.</strike> It's okay, rascal doesn't mean the same thing.

 (A few statements unimportant in context, but worth looking at)
 > By nature's law we have to transmigrate in so many species of life---from aquatics to plants, trees, then insect, then flies, then birds, then beast, then uncivilized human being.
 Then we have got this civilized form---especially those who are born in India, because in India the _varṇāśrama-dharma_ is here.